WSU-kduncan/f23cicd-JoshuaHoke/README-CI.md

 	- After dealing with those choices, click the "Create" button to create your repo.
 - How to authenticate with DockerHub via CLI using Dockerhub credentials
 	- Use the docker login command.
-This command prompts you to enter your DockerHub username and password to establish a secure connection to DockerHub: `docker login -u <your-username>`, e.g. `docker login -u jjh0k3`.
+This command prompts you to enter your DockerHub username and password to establish a secure connection to DockerHub: `docker login -u <Dockerhub-username>`, e.g. `docker login -u jjh0k3`.
           You'll be prompted to enter your DockerHub password.
 Type your password and press Enter.
         - That's all there is to it.
 If the login is successful, you'll see a message telling you so.
 - what credentials would you recommend providing?
 		- I would recommend using a PAT instead of a password.
 - How to push container image to Dockerhub (without GitHub Actions)
-	- Just open a terminal and login to Dockerhub with `docker login -u <your-username>`, e.g. `docker login -u jjh0k3`.
+	- Just open a terminal and login to Dockerhub with `docker login -u <Dockerhub-username>`, e.g. `docker login -u jjh0k3`.
         - You will then be prompted to enter your DockerHub password.
-        - Before you push your local image to Dockerhub, you must tag the image with `docker tag <local-image-name> <your-username>/<repository-name>`.
+        - Before you push your local image to Dockerhub, you must tag the image with `docker tag <local-image-name> <Dockerhub-username>/<repository-name>`.
         - Once you have tagged the image, you can then push it on over to Dockerhub with `docker push <your-username>/<repository-name>`, e.g.`docker push jjh0k3/f23-catsite:latest`.
         - Go to Dockerhub in a web browser, and make your way to the repo you pushed to.
 There you should see the pushed image.